dvdesolve/l2-multimd/README.md

 AMBER-aware directive.
 Topology file for task.
 Default value is `dir-name.prmtop`

 ##### `coordinates`
 AMBER-aware directive.
 File with starting coordinates (and velocities, probably) for run.
-Default value is `dir-name.rst`
+Default value is `dir-name.ncrst`

 ##### `restart`
 AMBER-aware directive.
 AMBER will save restart snapshots here.
-Default value is `dir-name.rst`.
+Default value is `dir-name.ncrst`.
 NB: there could be collision with `coordinates` file!

+##### `restraints`
+AMBER-aware directive.
+AMBER reads positional restraints from that file.
+There is no default value for this parameter.

 ##### `trajectory`
 AMBER-aware directive.
 File in which MD trajectory should be saved.
 NetCDF-format.
 Default value is `dir-name.nc`

+##### `velocities`
+AMBER-aware directive.
+AMBER will save velocities info here, unless `ntwv` parameter in simulation config is equal to `-1`.
+There is no default value for this parameter.

 ##### `info`
 AMBER-aware directive.
 Place where all MD run statistics are kept.
 Default value is `dir-name.mdinfo`